MileHacker Logo

 • Look for general student or senior discounts with valid international ID cards.

-• These are not widely promoted for international visitors.
+• These are not widely promoted for travelers from other countries.

 • Budget carefully rather than expecting large discounts.